 One of the most important variables in determining a company's value is its size (Surajit & Saxena, 2009).
 Total investment capital, total assets, total number of employees, and net revenues are all used to determine a company's size.
-Larger companies have more organizational resources (Capon, Farley, & Hoenig, 1990), are more complicated, and may have higher monitoring and consulting costs as well as information asymmetries (Leuz & Verrecchia, 2000; Linck et al., 2008).
-Furthermore, huge corporations frequently have greater technology and more clout with suppliers (Önder, 2003), are better managed, and have a higher risk tolerance (Berger & Di Patti, 2006).
-The study inherits the scale from previous studies (Khuong et al., 2020; Mahmood et al., 2019; Mubeen, Abbas, & Han, 2021; Puri & Kumar, 2018; X. V. Vo, 2018; Yameen et al., 2019).
+Larger companies have more organisational resources (Capon et al., 1990) are more complicated and may have higher monitoring and consulting costs as well as information asymmetries (Leuz & Verrecchia, 2000; Linck et al., 2008).
+Furthermore, huge corporations frequently have greater technology and more clout with suppliers (Önder, 2003) are better managed, and have a higher risk tolerance (Berger & Di Patti, 2006).
+The study inherits the scale from previous studies (Khuong et al., 2020; Mahmood et al., 2019; Mubeen et al., 2021a; Puri & Kumar, 2018; Vo, 2018; Yameen et al., 2019).

-SIZE = The natural logarithm of the book value of total assets at the end of the fiscal year.
+SIZE = The natural logarithm of the book value of total assets at the end of the fiscal year